rebcabin/masr/specs.md

 ```

-# 18. TO ASDL-TYPE
+# 16. TO ASDL-TYPE

 The function `->asdl-type` relies on multimethods
-for terms that have a nested multi-spec.
-The
+for nested multi-specs.
+The multimethods dispatch
-multimethods dispatch on the "head" keys of each
+on the _head_ keys of each multi-spec, like
-term-with-nested-multi-spec, terms like
 `::symbol-head` and `::expr-head`.